Plymouth College of Art

 Course Description

-Based in 5,500 square feet of open-plan studios with double-height ceilings and north light windows, you will be encouraged to develop an ambitious working practice across all three disciplines.
-Your progress throughout the three years is driven by a comprehensive series of technical workshops.
+Based in large, open-plan studios designed with lofted ceilings and windows that allow for northern exposure to natural light, you will be encouraged to develop an ambitious working practice through encounters with all three disciplines.

 Jobs & Career Perspectives